sofiafer08/CyberHojaldre/Code_Explained/README.md

 ### **Course Explanation: Obstacle Avoidance & Navigation**

-The code begins by establishing where all the physical components like motors, sensors, and the camera are connected.
+The code begins by establishing where all the physical components like motors, sensors, and camera are connected.
 It also sets important constants that act as the robot's rules of operation:

 *   **Max Sequences:** Dictates the total number of times the robot will perform a primary color detection and turn sequence.
 When it reaches this number, the robot will shut down.
 *   **Color Detection Pause:** A 6-second period after detecting a blue or orange line where the robot ignores further blue/orange detections.
 This ensures it completes its turn and reverse maneuver without being interrupted.
 During this pause, it can still detect and react to red and green obstacles.